ScottiBR/my-articles/JavaScript/LexicalEnvironment/Article.md

 > Execution context is defined as the environment in which the JavaScript code is executed.

 During the creation of the execution context, the Engine goes trough the code in two stages, the **compiler or creation phase**, and the **execution phase**.
-Those distinct steps lead to the misunderstanding between interpreted or compiled language.
+Thus lead to the misunderstanding between interpreted or compiled language.

 At the compilation phase, the code is scanned and variables and functions are **hoisted**, all that happening a few microseconds before the execution phase.
 Knowing that it's essential to understand how some key concepts of how the language works.